Pi Delta Phi

 Pi Delta Phi was founded as a departmental honor society at the University of California, Berkeley, in 1906.
 After 20 years as a local chapter, Pi Delta Phi declared itself the National French Honor Society and chartered the Beta Chapter at the University of Southern California in 1925.
 The Society expanded slowly during the next 15 years.
 Since the end of World War II, Pi Delta Phi has enjoyed phenomenal growth.

-At the present time, it numbers more than 275 chapters established at representative public and private colleges and universities in almost every state, as well as chapters in Paris and Aix-en-Provence.
+At the present time, it numbers approximately 400 chapters established at representative public and private colleges and universities in almost every state, as well as chapters in Paris and Aix-en-Provence.

 The Society was admitted into membership in the Association of College Honor Societies in 1967.